marcpouzet/zrun/README.md

 signals, the mix of stream equations and hierarchical automata, and array operations.

-The objective is this prototype is to serve as an oracle for compiler testing;
+The objective of this prototype is to serve as an oracle for compiler testing;
 to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error;
 to prove semantics preservation of source-to-source transformations